 The Model D has a 500-pound capacity and comes with a 5-year warranty on the frame.

 I could list the pros of this machine all day, but we’ll stick with the basics here: the Model D is extremely well-made.

-It has an aluminum monorail frame that’s capped with high grade stainless steel – this design and materials ensures the smooth, gliding motion that makes this unit famous.
+It has an aluminum monorail frame that’s capped with high-grade stainless steel – this design and materials ensure the smooth, gliding motion that makes this unit famous.